Different means of transport for those who despondent with the subway

 Siklo in Vietnam

 This bike-like means of transport has survived since ancient times.
-You can still reach the destination with this “live taxi” on the streets since modern Vietnam, Asian country is committed to its traditions.
-The siklo, a rickshaw type, is used in Vietnam to get rid of a constant noise of the engine, the smell of the choking petrol, as well as jams.
+You can still reach the destination with this “live taxi” on the streets since modern Vietnam, an Asian country, is committed to its traditions.
+The siklo, a rickshaw type, is used in Vietnam to get rid of the constant noise of the engine, the smell of the choking petrol, as well as jams.
 For tourists, it seems like travelling to ancient times.

 The list of “fantastic” transportation means provided to you can still be continued.
 Human ideas go beyond borders.
 Innovations always add colour to our lives.
 Of course, this impacts our transport significantly.
 Many countries in the world use not dull, but modern, eye-pleasing transport.
 However, the best way of transportation is by foot.
 Walk, and who knows what a miracle you will find around the corner of the street!

 Arzu was born in 2001 in Saint Petersburg, Russia.
 She lives in Azerbaijan since 2006.
 She loves travelling a lot and has been to a few cities of Russia and Azerbaijan.
 Her biggest dream since childhood is to see the beauties of Paris on her own.
 While waiting impatiently to realize this dream, Arzu has already achieved a few other goals of her.
 Her realized dreams include studying at the Journalism faculty.
 Arzu, who has a deep knowledge of this field, is fond of writing about her experiences.